iraklis07/llm-unlearning/README.md

-# Parameter-Efficient Unlearning for Large Language Models usind Data Chunking
+# Parameter-Efficient Unlearning for Large Language Models using Data Chunking

 The code will be made available soon.